isca0/gitlabctl/README.md

 ## Getting Started

-This cli was inspired by the unixes command line, so it you have almost the same syntax to list, copy and delete and create.
+This cli was inspired by the unixes command line, so you'll find almost the same syntax when using it.

 #### Listing